samjaninf/OFN-User-Guide---Master/basic-features/shopfront/payment-methods.md

 {% endtab %}

 {% tab title="Stripe" %}
 [Stripe](https://stripe.com/au) is an online payment platform similar to Paypal.
 It will allow you to accept credit card payments from your customers.
-Stripe is a global platform, but is only available on certain OFN instances.
-Contact your [local OFN team](https://openfoodnetwork.org/ofn-local/) to see whether it’s available on your OFN.
+Stripe is a global platform, but is only available on certain Harvest To Order instances.
+Contact your [local Harvest To Order team](https://harvesttoorder.com/Harvest To Order-local/) to see whether it’s available on your Harvest To Order.

 #### Why use Stripe?